katrina356/TitanicProject/README.md

 Six sources of data were chosen from these sites.
 We reviewed the raw data in order to decide which information we needed to utilize from each dataset.
 This helped us understand whether we needed all or some of the datasets.

 The datasets were pulled from our final chosen site, Encyclopedia Titanica in .csv format.
 These files were connected to Jupyter Notebook through SQLAlchemy.
-The data in these files were analyzed to see the dataypes, how it might be used and how it should be cleaned.
+The data in these files were analyzed to see the data types, how it might be used and how it should be cleaned.

 ## Database
-AFter the decision was made on the datasets, PostgreSQL via PGAdmin was used to build the DataFrame.
+After the decision was made on the datasets, PostgreSQL via PGAdmin was used to build the DataFrame.

 Steps Taken:
-* Used ERD to creaet a schema of the data, showing how the data is organized and connected via [QuickDBD](https://www.quickdatabasediagrams.com/).
+* Used ERD to create a schema of the data, showing how the data is organized and connected via [QuickDBD](https://www.quickdatabasediagrams.com/).

 ![](Resources/Images/QuickDBD-export.png)